arabnejad/FabCovidSim/README.md

 ```python
 analysis.plot_stat_convergence()
 ```
-whihc shows the inf norm between the mean at iteration i and i-1, ad likewise for the standard deviation.
+which shows the inf norm between the mean at iteration i and i-1, and likewise for the standard deviation.
 For the current example this looks like